 Eva believes in a natural, healthy, and mindful approach to voice production, both in singing and in speaking.
 A typical lesson involves exercises in breathing and vocalizations as well as learning and working on repertoire.
 Eva will recommend specific songs for singers' progress, and students are also welcome to make suggestions, because it is important for singers to be excited about their music.
 Eva enjoys working with students of all ages and experience levels.
-She normally teaches to students 10 and older but may occasionally make an exception.
+She usually teaches students 10 and older but may occasionally make an exception.
 Music theory and sight-singing/ear-training can be incorporated into voice lessons, but it is usually recommended that additional time is added on to a lesson.

 EKVS holds three annual recitals: a spring recital, a Summer Scenes concert in August and a winter recital.
 She holds a Senior Showcase for graduating high school seniors and Performance Practice classes.
 She invites guest speakers to her studio and her a cappella group.
 Eva is an active member of the National Association of Teachers of Singing (NATS) and encourages students to participate in local competitions, districts and theatre.
 She also directs two a cappella groups: Trills 'n Chills (high school) and Cats & Boots (middle school).
 Visit this Trills ‘n Chills page for more information on the group.

 Select Student Accomplishments